Welcome

 The sangha: the community of people trying to live their lives in line with the dharma.

-Beaches Sangha meets monthly
+Beaches Sangha meets twice each month

 Where: Oxford Falls Peace Park, cnr Wakehurst Parkway and Dreadnought Rd, Oxford Falls